dhesse/HIOA-2017/docs/md/part1.md

 # Python - Guided Exercises

-You'll find a template for the guided exercises in the repository.
+You'll find a template for the guided exercises [in the repository][rep].

 # Python - Free Exercises